AInhoa84/Music_genre_visual_evolution/README.md

 Welcome to my first Data Science project!

-This Data Science project is a data gathering challenge.
+This project is a data gathering challenge.
 In order to make the initial idea possible, many data sources and different tools were used to get the right amount of data and in a suitable format.

 This documents sums up in a very brief way all the work done.
 In order to really understand the different steps it's advised to look at the notebooks and Python scripts.